 Mark grinned.
 “Consider it a test.”
 He didn’t mention that Hedonian’s were usually handled without the use of powers.
 He didn’t want Kincaid to change his mind.
 “When this is over and if we succeed, we’ll see about getting you properly trained, but in the meantime this morpher has enough charge in it to keep you from serious harm.”

-He handed Jeff a blue morpher that had similar decoration to the one he had used earlier.
+He handed Jeff a blue bracelet that had similar decoration to the one Mark had used before.
 Until Jeff passed the test to claim the powers of a Night Ranger, the morpher would offer some very limited protection.

 “When do we get after the ship?” asked Jeff.